Chart Color Schemes

 Proserpine is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Proserpine's dwelling structure, as per the latest Census, consisted of 89.1% houses and 10.9% other dwellings.
-In comparison, Non-Metro Qld had 74.7% houses and 25.3% other dwellings.
+Proserpine's dwelling structures, as per the latest Census, consisted of 89.1% houses and 10.9% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro Qld's 74.7% houses and 25.3% other dwellings.
 Home ownership in Proserpine stood at 39.7%, with mortgaged dwellings at 37.7% and rented ones at 22.6%.
-The median monthly mortgage repayment was $1,560, lower than Non-Metro Qld's average of $1,700.
+The median monthly mortgage repayment was $1,560, below Non-Metro Qld's average of $1,700.
 The median weekly rent in Proserpine was $276, compared to Non-Metro Qld's $350.
-Nationally, Proserpine's mortgage repayments were significantly lower at $1,560 versus the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Nationally, Proserpine's mortgage repayments were lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing